nisaacdz/yuxi/README.md

     The server may transmit updates to clients without a preceding client request (e.g., `update:me`).

 3.  **Tournament Association via Handshake**
-    Clients connect to a specific tournament by including the tournament identifier as the `id` query parameter in the WebSocket connection URL.
-The server utilizes this `id` to associate the client's socket instance with the designated tournament-specific room.
-Successful association is confirmed by a `join:success` event; failure results in a `join:failure` event.
+    Clients connect to a specific tournament by including the tournament identifier (`id`) query parameter in the WebSocket connection URL.
+To join as a **spectator**, an additional `spectator=true` query parameter should be included.
+The server uses the `id` to associate the client's socket instance with the tournament-specific room.
+    *   Spectator sockets, while in the same room for broadcasts, will not have server-side listeners registered for participant-specific events (e.g., `type`, `me`).
+    *   Successful association is confirmed by a `join:success` event.
+For spectators, their `ParticipantData` will be absent from the `JoinSuccessPayload.participants` list.
+    *   Failure results in a `join:failure` event.

-    _Client-side example snippet for connection:_
+    _Client-side example (participant):_
     ```javascript
     const tournamentId = "your_tournament_id";
     const socket = io(namespaceUrl, {